mpournaras/MechaCar_statistical_Analysis/README.md

 From the above output we can see that:

 1. The **vehicle length**, and **vehicle ground clearance** are statistically unlikely to provide random amounts of variance to the model.
-In otherwords, the vehicle length and vehicle ground clearance have a significant impact on miles-per-gallon on the MechaCar prototype.
+In other words, the vehicle length and vehicle ground clearance have a significant impact on miles-per-gallon on the MechaCar prototype.
 On the other hand, the **vehicle weight**, **spoiler angle**, and **All Wheel Drive (AWD)** have p-Values that indicate they provide a random amount of variance to the model.

 2. The p-Value for this model, 5.35e-11, is considerably smaller than the assumed significance level of 0.05.
 This indicates there is sufficient evidence to **reject our null hypothesis**, which further shows that the slope of this linear model is **not zero**.